Lost on how to get your online directory business out of the depths of page 13 in search results?

 Featured Listings offer more visibility

-if you have several listings and decent traffic, you may sell premium/featured listings offering more visibility in category pages and search results.
+If you have several listings and decent traffic, you may sell premium/featured listings offering more visibility in category pages and search results.

 Other perks for premium listings?
 Add more pictures, one or more videos about the restaurant, a longer description, and a link to their website or social media accounts.